-In accordance with this invention, a transceiver for use with a CSMA/CD system utilizing a coaxial cable channel incorporates circuitry for guarding against the possibility of transceiver failure interfering with network operation.
-The protection circuitry includes means for isolating the transceiver from the coaxial cable so that short circuits in the transceiver do not short circuit the coaxial cable.
-It further includes means for testing the collision detection circuits in the transceiver by simulating a collision at the end of every transmission.
+In accordance with this invention, a transceiver for 25 use with a CSMA/CD system utilizing a coaxial cable channel incorporates circuitry for guarding against the possibility of transceiver failure interfering with network operation.
+The protection circuitry includes means for testing the collision detection circuits in the transceiver by simulating a collision at the end of every transmission.
+It further includes means for isolating the transceiver from the coaxial cable so that short circuits in the transceiver do not short circuit the coaxial cable.
 Guard circuitry also is provided in the transceiver's transmitter, to prevent the transmitter from becoming stuck on and monopolizing the coaxial cable channel.
 The guard circuitry includes a timer which turns on switches to short out the transmitter output a predetermined time after the start of each transmission.